Period sex: How and why to have it

-To put it in perspective, the average menstruator will bleed approximately 450 times (around 2,280 days).
-That’s SIX years of great sex you might have been missing out on, and we can’t have that.
+To put it into perspective, menstruators, on average, will bleed approximately 450 times (around 2,280 days).
+That’s SIX years of great sex you might have been missing out on.

 Yes.
-You can get pregnant during your period – and, although it’s relatively rare, you should continue to use your preferred method of contraception during The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy. (unless a pregnancy is something you’d welcome).
+You can get pregnant on the days of your period – and, although it’s relatively rare, you should continue to use your preferred method of contraception during menstruation (unless of course, a pregnancy is something you’d welcome).

 If you’re wondering how the heck sperm can fertilize an egg if your uterine lining is actively being shed, well, we had the same question.
 It has to do with the following facts: